citec-spbu/Backend-registry/README.md

 ## Database
-Information and description about database is located and in *DataBase* folder.
+The project information and description can be found in the /database/ folder

 ## Software testing

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/20640621-98eced96-51b4-42e0-9eab-d6b96913f4dd?action=collection%2Ffork&source=rip_markdown&collection-url=entityId%3D20640621-98eced96-51b4-42e0-9eab-d6b96913f4dd%26entityType%3Dcollection%26workspaceId%3D2b29e6e1-84ae-4a9a-889b-8218192e6351)

 ## Asana
 We used Asana for task management throughout the duration of the project.
-All information is shown in **Project managment** folder.
+All information is shown in \project_management\ folder.